SelasAI/Selas-REST/README.md

 ### Usage of IA services

-Even if this the Selas-node client is created to manage applications and its users, it has all the needed methods for running jobs on the Selas platform.
-When running jobs on Selas-node, you are seen as a super-user and do not have to use tokens or credit.
+Even if this the Spawn-node client is created to manage applications and its users, it has all the needed methods for running jobs on the Spawn platform.
+When running jobs on Spawn-node, you are seen as a super-user and do not have to use tokens or credit.

-To know how many workers are active on the Selas platform, you can use the getCountActiveWorker method.
+To know how many workers are active on the Spawn platform, you can use the getCountActiveWorker method.
 It will return the number of workers for each service.
 ```bash
 curl -m 70 -X POST https://europe-west1-scrypr.cloudfunctions.net/getCountActiveWorker \
 -H "Content-Type: application/json" \